Why It Matters

 The Social Case

 Stable employment, housing, relationships, and health are vital factors in reducing reoffending.
 In fact, people with convictions who land a job are around 23% less likely to commit further crime (MoJ).
+We estimate over 1 million people claiming out-of-work benefits have a criminal record.

 Lower reoffending and a steady income means fewer absent parents, stronger role models for children and safer communities.
 Safer communities prosper – and spend more, fuelling economic and business growth in a virtuous cycle.

 Getting just one person back into full-time work after a conviction is worth up to £24,269 in social value (Social Value Portal).
 And as historically marginalised groups, including racialised minorities, are over-represented in crime statistics, employing from this pool contributes to levelling up, too.
+Plus, with investments of this type, there is a 10x socioeconomic return on impact investments.

 What a ‘Fair Chance’ looks like